Blog

-The Inflation Reduction Act (IRA), passed in August 2022, is the most comprehensive and ambitious program the United States has ever sponsored to promote renewable energy use, specifically solar.
-The IRA allocated $369 billion of federal money to energy and climate change investments in the coming decade, and presents a distinct opportunity for businesses, non-profit organizations and municipalities to leverage key tax credits and cash payouts for adopting solar.
+The Inflation Reduction Act (IRA), passed in August 2022, was the most comprehensive and ambitious program the United States has ever sponsored to promote renewable energy use.
+The IRA allocated $369 billion of federal money to be used toward energy and climate change investments over the next decade.
+The IRA presents a distinct opportunity for businesses, non-profit organizations and municipalities to leverage key tax credits and cash payouts in exchange for installing solar.

 The following points summarize the most important aspects of the IRA for commercial solar projects.
 For a more detailed explanation, or for specific questions, please consult with SunPeak’s project development team and your organization’s tax specialist.